HiroAgustin/donde.js/README.md

 # donde.js

 > Simplifies the basic use of Google Maps.

-This being:

   * Embedding a map.
   * Centering to the user's current location.
   * Add a set of markers to the map.
   * Apply a filter to the markers.

 ## Installation